flowr-analysis/flowr/wiki/[Linting Rule] Seeded Randomness.md

-_<span title="an overview of flowR's linter">Generated</span> from '[src/documentation/wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts)' on 2026-08-16, 06:15:24 UTC (v2.13.16), so please do not edit it directly._
+_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-08-20, 20:17:25 UTC (v2.14.1), please do not edit directly._
 <h2 id="seeded-randomness">Seeded Randomness&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Linter">overview</a>]</sup></h2>

 <span title="This rule is used to detect issues that are related to the reproducibility of the code.
 For example, missing or incorrect random seeds, or missing data."><a href='#reproducibility'>![reproducibility](https://img.shields.io/badge/reproducibility-teal) </a></span> <span title="This rule is used to detect issues that are related to the portability of the code.
 For example, platform-specific code, or code that relies on specific R versions or packages."><a href='#robustness'>![robustness](https://img.shields.io/badge/robustness-teal) </a></span>